yinthyg/LLM-Memo-plugin/README.md

 🛠️ Technical Architecture & File Structure

-This is a native, vanilla frontend Chrome extension built on Manifest V3:

-Key Technical Breakthroughs:

-Dynamic Stream Interception: Utilizes MutationObserver combined with a Debounce timer to perfectly solve the issue of failing to capture the complete DOM due to the AI's "typewriter" output effect.

-Intent Recognition Algorithm: Abandons simple string comparison in favor of weighted matching by extracting English characters/command keywords, greatly improving the fault tolerance for code-related queries from developers.

 # 📄 License

 This project is open-sourced under the MIT License.
-Feel free to use, modify, and distribute it.
+Feel free to use it.
 If you find it helpful, please give it a ⭐ Star!